Bedroom Tax - The Facts

-Bedroom Tax (also known as under occupancy charge) is a change to Housing Benefit Entitlement that means you will receive less in housing benefit if you live in a housing association or council property that is deemed to have one or more spare bedrooms.
+Bedroom Tax (also known as under occupancy charge or the Spare Room Subsidy) is a change to Housing Benefit Entitlement that means you will receive less in housing benefit if you live in a housing association or council property that is deemed to have one or more spare bedrooms.

 Having one spare bedroom will mean you will lose 14% of your entitled housing benefit.